Back to species list

 Description

-A partridge measuring 28-31 cm in length with brown upperparts barred with rufous and black, and a blackish belly patch.
-The face pattern is striking: the forehead, broad supercilium, face, and throat are white, with a broad black stripe running below the eyes.
-A broad chestnut hind neck collar contrasts with the white face.
-The tail feathers are chestnut, tipped with white, and there are 16 tail feathers (unlike other Perdix species which have 18).
-The lower plumage is pale buff closely barred with black, with broad chestnut bars on the flanks.
-Males have a black belly patch that is barred in females; females are duller overall.
-Juveniles are uniformly buff-brown without the adult facial and underpart markings.
-Neither sex has leg spurs.
+Measures 28–31 cm in length.
+Features a brown back, blackish belly patch, and chestnut flanks.
+The face pattern is strikingly black and white, contrasting with a rufous collar.
+The forehead, broad supercilium, face, and throat are white.
+A broad black stripe runs down the face from below the eyes.
+The upper parts are buff, barred with rufous and black.
+Tail feathers are chestnut, tipped with white.
+Lower plumage is pale buff closely barred with black, with broad chestnut bars on the flanks.
+Males have a black belly patch, which is barred in females.
+Females are duller than males.
+Juveniles are featureless buff-brown, lacking adult markings.
+Has 16 tail feathers.

 Identification